OpenSPP/documentation/_sources/explanation/registry_key_concepts.md.txt

-# How Data Should Be Organized in the OpenSPP Registry
+# Organizing Data in the Registry

 ## Importance of Minimizing Data in the Registry for OpenSPP